nicoshih/nicoshih.github.io/_pages/about.md

   - /about.html
 ---

 <p>Hello world!
-I’m a data journalist and analyst with a passion for storytelling through data and visualizations.
-At CoStar News, I led data visualization efforts for costar.com, creating engaging data-driven stories while collaborating with reporters on enterprise projects.
-I also managed the news traffic dashboard using SQL and Power BI, helping news leaders shape their strategy.
-Before CoStar, I worked as a reporter for Telegram & Gazette, part of the USA TODAY Network. </p>
+I’m a data journalist and analyst with a passion for storytelling through data and compelling visualizations.
+I currently work as a Research Analyst at Colliers, where I analyze commercial real estate trends and support data-driven insights across property sectors.

+Previously, at CoStar News, I led data visualization efforts for costar.com, producing engaging, data-rich stories and collaborating closely with reporters on enterprise projects.
+I also built and maintained the newsroom’s traffic dashboard using SQL and Power BI to help editorial leaders shape strategy and measure impact.
+Before that, I worked as a reporter for the Telegram & Gazette, part of the USA TODAY Network.</p>

 <p>Explore more of my data works <a href="https://www.costar.com/author/00000181-da79-d6e7-a5a9-daf970a00000/nicole-shih">here</a>, and writing samples <a href="https://www.telegram.com/staff/4250655001/nicole-shih/">here. </a> </p>